Solve the following polynomial inequality and graph the solution ... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-Solve the following polynomial inequality and graph the solution set on a number line: (x + 4)(x - 9) ≤ 0
+Solve the following polynomial inequality and graph the solution set on a number line: x2 + 7x + 10 > 0

-Solve the following polynomial inequality and graph the solution set on a number line: (x + 4)(x - 9) ≤ 0
+Solve the following polynomial inequality and graph the solution set on a number line: x2 + 7x + 10 > 0